The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Black-Box Simplex

 where $u = \overline{s}[0]$ and $\overline{s'}$ is constructed from $\bar{s}$ by removing the first command \um{(if the current sequence $\overline{s}$ has only one command then it is repeated)}:

-\textbf{Controllers.} The advanced and baseline controllers are defined using functions of the system state. \um{In particular, the advanced controller is defined by a function $ac(x) = u$, where $u \in \mathcal{U}$ is a single command.} The baseline controller is similarly defined with $bc(x) = \overline{u}$, \um{where $\overline{u} \in \mathcal{U}^k$ is a k-length command sequence}.
-For Black-Box Simplex, we make use of \emph{look-ahead baseline controllers}, which output command sequences that start with the same command as an advanced controller.
+\textbf{Controllers.} The AC and LBC are defined using functions of the system state. \um{In particular, the AC is defined by a function $ac(x) = u$, where $u \in \mathcal{U}$ is a single command.} \bsa's \emph{look-ahead baseline controller} is defined by $lbc(x) = \overline{u}$, \um{where $\overline{u} \in \mathcal{U}^k$ is a $k$-length command sequence}.
+The LBC outputs candidate command sequences that start with a given command, specifically, the command proposed by the AC.
 These can be defined with a function $\textit{lbc}_{ac}(x) = \overline{u}$, with $\overline{u}[0] = ac(x)$.
 We generally drop the subscript on $lbc$, as it is clear from context.